Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wentworth Falls has 84 active public transport stops, consisting of a mix of train and bus services.
-These stops are served by 29 individual routes, offering a total of 1,257 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 295 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode of transport at 91%, with an average vehicle ownership of 1.3 per dwelling.
-According to the 2021 Census, a high 45.7% of residents work from home, which may reflect COVID-19 conditions.
+Wentworth Falls has 84 active public transport stops offering a mix of train and bus services.
+These stops are served by 29 individual routes, collectively facilitating 1,257 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 295 meters from the nearest stop.
+As a primarily residential region, most commuters travel outward, predominantly using cars (91%).
+On average, there are 1.3 vehicles per dwelling.
+According to the 2021 Census, 45.7% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages 179 trips per day across all routes, equating to approximately 14 weekly trips per stop.
+Service frequency averages 179 trips daily across all routes, equating to approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport